evmos/docs/docs/develop/smart-contracts/evm-extensions/ibc-transfer.md

     ```solidity
     /// @dev Returns the remaining number of tokens that spender will be allowed to spend on behalf of owner through
     /// IBC transfers.
-This is zero by default.
+This is an empty by array.
     /// @param owner The address of the account owning tokens.
     /// @param spender The address of the account able to transfer the tokens.
+    /// @return allocations The remaining amounts allowed to spend for
+    /// corresponding source port and channel.
     function allowance(
         address owner,
         address spender
-    ) external view returns (uint256 remaining);
+    ) external view returns (Allocation[] memory allocations);
     ```

 ## Events